Skip to Content

 Budget and Financial Plan

-Review the summarized information here and provide your feedback.
+Review the summarized information here and provide your feedback below.
 For more details, review all the presentations and draft budget documentation below.

 Overview and context

-This draft budget is presented in a time of ongoing uncertainty in the financial environment.
-High inflation, high interest rates, lingering impacts of the COVID-19 pandemic including supply chain issues and the potential for a recession are all factors contributing to this uncertainty.
-These factors impact the ongoing business of the Township resulting in a fiscally challenging environment which is expected to persist for the remainder of the year.
+This draft budget is presented in a time of continued uncertainty in the financial environment.
+While inflation is returning to anticipated rates, interest rates remain relatively high, and the Canadian dollar has declined.
+These factors impact the ongoing business of the Township and while there has been improvement, it is still a fiscally challenging environment which is expected to persist into the five-year plan.

-This draft financial plan as presented provides for the continuation of services as well as enhancements to services which have been deemed to be a priority by Council.
-Some of those priorities are improved public safety, faster development application processing and planning for future amenities within the rapidly growing community.
+This draft financial plan, as presented provides for the continuation of services as well as enhancements to services which have been deemed to be a priority by Council.
+Some of those priorities are improved public safety and planning for future amenities within the rapidly growing community.

-To provide additional flexibility in a year of ongoing uncertainty, the capital budget has been adapted to provide more ability for Council to adjust the plan as the year progresses and priorities evolve or financial information changes.
-The majority of previously approved and commenced projects with no additional funding requests in 2023 are moving forward as planned.
-These have been prioritized based on outstanding commitments, safety risk mitigation and sensitive timelines.
-Those projects requiring new funding and all new projects will be evaluated by Council to ensure alignment with current priorities.
-The objective is to sustain existing infrastructure, ensure health and safety and plan for future new infrastructure to support a fast- growing community.
+Capital projects which were previously approved and commenced are moving forward as planned.
+Those projects requiring new funding will be evaluated by Council to ensure continued alignment with current priorities.
+The objective is to sustain existing infrastructure, ensure health and safety, and plan for future new infrastructure to support a fast-growing community.

 Universal services budget